-(iii) NWP 13 activities in excess of 500 linear feet, fills greater than one cubic yard per running foot, or involve discharges of dredged or fill material into special aquatic sites; and transmission, or e-mail that they intend to provide substantive, site-specific comments.
+(iii) NWP 13 activities in excess of 500 linear feet, fills greater than one cubic yard per running foot, or involve discharges of dredged or fill material into special aquatic sites; and natural resource or water quality agency, EPA, and, if appropriate, the NMFS).
+With the district engineer via telephone, facsimile transmission, or e-mail that they intend to provide substantive, site-specific comments.
 The comments must explain why the agency believes the adverse environmental effects will be more than minimal.
 If so contacted by an agency, the district engineer will wait an additional 15 calendar days before making a decision on the pre-construction notification.
 The district engineer will fully consider agency comments received within the specified time frame concerning the proposed activity's compliance with the terms and conditions of the NWPs, including the need for mitigation to ensure the net adverse environmental effects of the proposed activity are no more than minimal.
 The district engineer will provide no response to the resource agency, except as provided below.
 The district engineer will indicate in the administrative record associated with each pre-construction notification that the resource agencies' concerns were considered.
 For NWP 37, the emergency watershed protection and rehabilitation activity may proceed immediately in cases where there is an unacceptable hazard to life or a significant loss of property or economic hardship will occur.
 The district engineer will consider any comments received to decide whether the NWP 37 authorization should be modified, suspended, or revoked in accordance with the procedures at 33 CFR 330.5.